thejpster/illyria/README.md

 ## Change History

+### TODO

+* More tests
+* Example which uses a pair of serial ports
+* Example which uses a loopback TCP socket
+* Colouring packets (Red, Blue or Purple) so retries can be detected and reboots can be tolerated

-### Unrelease Changes
+### Unreleased Changes

-* Can serialise to a transport.
-No retries though.
+* Can serialise to a transport, with retries.
-* Started work on receive parser.
+* Parser can receive and de-COBS, but doesn't run the bytes through Postcard (yet).

 ## Trivia

 Illyria was a demon in the 1999-2004 TV series 'Angel'.
-Illyria inhabited the body of the character Winifred Burkle, and both were played by Amy Acker.
+Illyria inhabited the body of the character Winifred 'Fred' Burkle, and both were played by Amy Acker.